lukasjuhas/lj-maintenance-mode/README.md

 Not through the admin interface.
 You can use a custom stylesheet (see next FAQ) to do this, however.

 3. What is the default stylesheet?<br>
-By default, the plugin will use a stylesheet named `maintenance.css.min` in the theme's stylesheet folder.
+By default, the plugin will use a stylesheet named `maintenance.min.css` in the theme's stylesheet folder.
 You can specify a different filename by using a Filter (above).

 4. How do I add widgets?<br>
 Click "Advanced Settings" and mark the checkbox to add widget areas.
 Then you will find two new widget areas in WordPress's Widgets page, for above and below the content.